PriyanSappal/tech264-docker-k8s/Kubernetes/README.md

     class Database_Cluster blue
 ```
 ## General commands for Kubernetes
 * `kubectl get all`: this displays all the information (pods, services etc.)
 * `kubectl get deploy` (you can even specify `replicasets`, `pods`, `service`): this displays just the deploys currently.
 * `kubectl create -f <file-name>`: this will create/deploy.
 * ` kubectl delete pod <pod-name>`: this will delete a specific pod (if you delete one Kubernetes will make another one).
 * `kubectl edit deploy nginx-deployment`: this will open a notepad editor and allow you to edit.
 You then save and exit the notepad once you have edited and it will save your changes. (`export KUBE_EDITOR=C:/Windows/notepad.exe` may need this if error message appears).
+* `kubectl apply -f <file-name>`: if changes are made to a file, you can apply them using this command.
 * `kubectl scale --current-replicas=5 --replicas=6 deployment.apps/nginx-deployment`: this will change the number of replicas.
 * `kubectl delete -f <file-name>`: this will delete the file (yaml).
+* `winpty kubectl exec -it <pod-name> -- sh`: to SSH into the pod and access the terminal to run commands.

 ## Deploy App
 1. Create folder `k8s-app-yaml-definitions`